 The surveillance programme was established to monitor the vaccination coverage, effectiveness and safety of the HPV immunisation programme.
 It includes several research projects that will study the effectiveness of the programme on the incidence of HPV infection and HPV-related cancer as well as other aspects of the HPV immunisation programme.

-The HPV vaccine has been offered to girls in the 7th grade as part of the Childhood Immunisation Programme since the 2009/2010 school year.
-Since November 1st 2016, the vaccine is being offered to women born in 1991 or later through a two-year catch-up programme.
-Since autumn 2018 boys have also been offered HPV vaccine as part of the Immunisation Programme.
+The HPV vaccine has been offered to girls in the 7th grade as part of the childhood immunisation programme since the school year 2009/2010.
+During 2016-2018, HPV vaccine was also offered to women born in 1991 or later through a two-year catch-up programme.

-When a vaccine is introduced in the Childhood Immunisation Programme, it is important to follow vaccination coverage, the safety of the vaccine and its effect on the incidence of the diseases in the population.
-The effect of the HPV vaccine among women can be measured by studying the changes in the incidence of cervical dysplasia and cervical cancer.
-However, this can only be done some time in the future because can take a long time from infection with HPV until cervical dysplasia or cervical cancer are discovered.
-Similarly, the vaccine's effect among men will be measured by studying the changes in HPV-related cancers among men over time.
-Surveillance of the HPV vaccine will continue over many years.
+When a vaccine is introduced in the childhood immunisation programme, it is important to monitor the effectiveness of the vaccine on the incidence of the diseases in the population.
+The effectiveness of the HPV vaccine in women can be measured by studying changes in the incidence of cervical dysplasia and cervical cancer.
+Similarly, the effectiveness in men can be measured by studying changes in the incidence of HPV-related cancer in men over time.
+It may take several years from an infection with HPV occurs until cervical dysplasia or cervical cancer as well as other HPV-related cancers are developed.
+Surveillance of the HPV vaccine will therefore continue over many years.